MG ZS EV review

 As for running costs, the MG ZS's should be very low thanks to the relative simplicity of an electric motor compared to petrol or diesel engines and regenerative braking helping to reduce the wear and tear on brake rotors and brake discs.
 There is also MG’s long warranty – but more on that later.

 For company car drivers, the MG ZS EV qualifies for the lowest possible Benefit-in-Kind (BiK) company car tax.
-The 2021/22 tax year will see BiK of 1 per cent (up from zero in 2020/21) before going to 2 per cent in 2022/23.
-For someone in the 20 per cent income tax bracket, this will mean payments of about £5 per month, while a higher earner will pay nearer £10 per month, but compared to a petrol or diesel model these represent a fraction of the cost.
+The 2022/23 tax year will see BiK of 2 per cent (up from 1 per cent in 2021/22), so compared to a petrol or diesel model these represent a fraction of the cost.
 Being electric the ZS EV avoids any tax when first registered and any subsequent payments.

 Electric range, battery life and charge time

-The previous ZS EV was in insurance group 21, while the latest Long Range cars are all in group 28.
-This means it sits in a lower group than some rivals, including the Kia Soul EV in group 34, although the 201bhp Hyundai Kona Electric is in group 24.
+The previous ZS EV was in insurance group 21, while the latest cars are all in group 28, with the exception of the SE-spec standard range model in group 27.
+This means the ZS EV sits in a lower group than some rivals, including the Kia Soul EV in group 34, although the 201bhp Hyundai Kona Electric is in group 24.

 Modern-day MGs haven’t been known for leading the field in terms of residual values.
 That said, they tend to be very affordable in the first place, so should have less of a distance to fall.
 Experts predict that electric ZS EV models will retain around 46 per cent of their value after three years and 36,000 miles.